Amri Hernández-Pellerano

 Amri Hernández-Pellerano is a Puerto Rican electronics engineer and scientist who designs, builds and tests the electronics that will regulate the solar array power in order to charge the spacecraft battery and distribute power to the different loads or users inside various spacecraft at NASA's Goddard Space Flight Center.
 She designed the power systems electronics for the Wilkinson Microwave Anisotropy Probe (WMAP) mission.
 WMAP is a NASA Explorer mission spacecraft which measures the temperature of the cosmic background radiation over the full sky with unprecedented accuracy.

 Early years

 Hernández-Pellerano was born and raised in Puerto Rico where she received her primary and secondary education.
 Her parents played an instrumental role in her life by encouraging her to pursue a college education.
 During her elementary school years, the subjects which she enjoyed most were math and science.
-She entered the University of Puerto Rico at Mayaguez after she graduated from high school.
+After high school she entered the University of Puerto Rico at Mayaguez where she earned a Bachelor of Science degree in Electrical Engineering.
 While in college, she was accepted into the NASA Cooperative Education Program which allowed her to work with NASA scientists at the Goddard Space Flight Center in Greenbelt, Maryland and at the same time earn school credits.
 She started working at GSFC full-time after she earned her Electrical Engineering Bachelor (BSEE) degree at the UPR.
 While working full-time, GSFC provided her the opportunity to complete a master's degree in Electrical Engineering from The Johns Hopkins University.